JordanAnthonyKing/japanese/follow-along-notes.md

     Japanese doesn&rsquo;t have any prepositions, but uses helper verbs in place of them.

     Remember, おく means &rsquo;place/put&rsquo; and ておく means to put something in place (for some reason).
 That is to say, the use of ておく implies a reason for the action, even if not stated.

+<a id="org63504ef"></a>

+# Lesson 63: Sentence enders in real life Japanese

+<a id="orgcaa1aa6"></a>

+## かい

+かい is simply a softened and colloquial form of か.
+In casual speech we don&rsquo;t use か as a sentence-ender question marker very often (though we do use it in other positions).
+Usually we will just use a rising intonation (or a question mark on its own in typed speech), we may use の (which is ambiguous because it can mark a question or an explanation), but we can occasionally use かい. かい is a predominantly masculine (though older women may use it) and rather &rsquo;folksy&rsquo; way of marking a question.

+<a id="org4fcaa4b"></a>

+## だい

+だい is just だ+かい.
+This is the form of かい we use in copula-ending sentences.
+Everything about かい applies to だい except a particularly common colloquialism which is 「どうだい」 meaning &rsquo;how is [something]&rsquo;.

+<a id="org2ea061c"></a>

+## ちょうだい

+This isn&rsquo;t related to かい or だい but is an informal equivalent to ください, so usually it is added to the て-form of a verb to ask someone to do something.
+It is slightly feminine but not exclusively.

+<a id="org217fcbd"></a>

+## Emphasisers

+-   せ - verbal exclamation mark that adds force - masculine - far more common in anime and manga than in real life
+-   そ - verbal exclamation mark that adds force - masculine - far more common in anime and manga than in real life
+-   さ - more common verbal exclamation mark, slightly masculine but not exclusively.
+Very likely to hear in real life

+<a id="org8046f82"></a>

+## pseudo-sentence enders

+Often sentences end in conjunctions.
+This has been covered previously.

+し is very similar to から, it&rsquo;s most common and regular use is to combine reasons.
+There is an example here, it essentiall goes: reason a し reason b し therefore&#x2026; you can therefore use し with only one reason to imply that there are other reasons also. し has the effect of softening a reason, so saying something like &rsquo;because riding a bike is forbidden here&rsquo; + し sounds a bit friendlier.
+This tactic of &rsquo;vaguing&rsquo; things up is common in English using words like &rsquo;like&rsquo; and &rsquo;kinda&rsquo;

 # Footnotes